18F/ada-sandbox/pages/service-animals.md

 <ul class="icon-list" aria-labelledby="service-animals-are-not">
   <li>{% include no.html %} Required to be certified or go through a professional training program</li>
   <li>{% include no.html %} Required to wear a vest or other ID that indicates they’re a service dog</li>
-  <li>{% include no.html %} Emotional support or comfort dogs, because providing emotional support or comfort is not work or a task related to a person’s disability</li>
+  <li>{% include no.html %} Emotional support or comfort dogs, because providing emotional support or comfort is not a task related to a person’s disability</li>
 </ul>

 <details>